PLA-GOE/Thromsom/README.md

 Instructions are available inside each subdirectory.
 We recommend you to start at "Segmentation" if you want to recreate the results of this paper.

+The full dataset is available upon reasonable request.

 Please reach out to mariellesophie.ernst@med.uni-goettingen.de if you have any questions regarding the paper.

 Contact philip.langer@med.uni-goettingen.de if you have questions regarding the actual code itself.